 - They are more solid and can be repaired more easily (Remember the ‘5R’s rules here)

-- They tend to be locally made, i.e., handcrafted and not mass-produced), which might be why they tend to be more expensive.
+- They tend to be locally made (i.e., handcrafted and not mass-produced), which might be why they tend to be more expensive.

 - They are decorative!
-Wooden toys give a welcoming touch in any kid’s bedrooms
+Wooden toys give a welcoming touch in any kid’s bedroom.

-The numbers related to school supplies waste are staggering: US schools generate, on average, 4.7 pounds of waste per person.
+US schools generate, on average, 4.7 pounds of waste per person.
 Forty percent of that waste is related to paper .

-Considering that each year, nearly 900 million trees are cut down to be produce paper, we all must switch to recycled paper seems like the least we can do.
+Considering that nearly 900 million trees are cut down to be produce paper each year, switching to recycled paper seems like the least we can do.

 Bear in mind that each ton of recycled paper can save the equivalent of 17 trees, three cubic yards of landfill space, 4,000 kilowatts of electricity, and 7,000 gallons of water.

 So why hesitate?
 Here are a few plastic-free gifts for any school-aged child:

 - Book Sox: these are stretchable textbook protection covers.
 They come in different sizes, are colorful, and washable.
 Perfect for kids that tend to get a bit messy.

-- For lunch: reusable bags made out of beeswax (fruits, biscuits), bamboo cutlery, and a metal tin with smart compartments (different sizes to maximize each space depending on the type of food).
+- For lunch: reusable bags made out of beeswax, bamboo cutlery, and a metal tin with smart compartments (different sizes to maximize each space depending on the type of food).

 An Activity Together